-With a Web-based utility, it is easy to configure and manage the N750 Wireless Dual Band Gigabit Router.
-The Web-based utility can be used on any Windows, Macintosh or UNIX OS with a Web browser, such as Microsoft Internet Explorer, Mozilla Firefox or Apple Safari.
+With a Web-based (Internet Explorer or Netscape[®] Navigator) utility, it is easy to configure and manage the 300Mbps Wireless N Gigabit Router.
+The Web-based utility can be used on any Windows, Macintosh or UNIX OS with a Web browser.

-To access the configuration utility, open a web-browser and type in the default IP address http://tplinklogin.net in the address field.
+1. To access the configuration utility, open a web-browser and type the default address http://tplinklogin.net in the address field of the browser.

-Figure 3-3 Log in the Router
+Figure 3-3 Login the Router

-After a moment, a login window will appear, similar to Figure 3-4.
+After a moment, a login window will appear, similar to the Figure 3-4.
 Enter admin for the User Name and Password, both in lower case letters.
 Then click the OK button or press the Enter key.